Model Selection in Contextual Stochastic Bandit Problems: Omitted proofs of Section

 Note that we modified the rewards of step 2 as defined in Equation~\ref{equation::modified_step_2_rewards}, both when the base is chosen and not chosen.
-We now analyze the effect of the modification: \begin{small}
+We now analyze the effect of this modification: \begin{small}